 Importing Data from HDFS

 You can import data into Amazon S3 from your on-premises Hadoop Distributed File System (HDFS) through a Snowball.
 You perform this import process by using the Snowball client.
-Importing from HDFS is not supported with the S3 SDK Adapter for Snowball.
+Importing from HDFS is not supported with the Amazon S3 Adapter for Snowball.
 Following, you can find information about how to prepare for and perform HDFS data transfer.

 Although you can write HDFS data to a Snowball, you can't write Hadoop data from a Snowball to your local HDFS.
 As a result, export jobs are not supported for HDFS.